-I am a doctoral researcher in the Department of Sociology, funded by Chancellor’s International Scholarship.
-Before coming to the UK to pursue a PhD in sociology, I worked as a communication and media studies teacher and researcher at the Omsk State University, Russia (2007–2014) and a Fulbright fellow in the Institute of Communications Research, University of Illinois at Urbana-Champaign (2013–2014).
+I am a research assistant in an ERC funded project Toxic Expertise and an early career fellow in the Warwick Institute of Advanced Study.
+Before joining the Department of Sociology as a PhD student, I worked as a communication and media studies teacher and researcher at the Omsk State University, Russia (2007–2014) and a Fulbright fellow in the Institute of Communications Research, University of Illinois at Urbana-Champaign (2013–2014).

 Awards, scholarships, grants

 2018 – 2019 | IAS Early Career Fellowship | University of Warwick

 2014 – 2018 | Chancellor’s International Scholarship | University of Warwick

 2013 – 2014 | Fulbright Faculty Development Program Scholarship